rynbrd/r51-ecu/docs/climate.md

 the climate control system.

+## Physical Controls Operation

+The physical controls are connected to the AV Control Unit via an independent CAN network.
+The AV Control Unit forwards button presses to the A/C Auto Amp over the main CAN bus.

+The rear window heating element is not controlled via the independent CAN bus.
+Rather, the switch assembly controls this directly over a single wire connected directly to the A/C Auto Amp.

+A good overview of the system is available in [this YouTube video](https://www.youtube.com/watch?v=P5e_osej-WY).
+This video is specifically for the Nissan Armada but applies equally to the same generation Nissan Pathfinder.
+This video does leave out some details for recreating state transitions.

+### Button Functions

+#### Auto

+This is the function of the left rotary knob's button press.

+Turns on the A/C unit if it is off or enables automatic climate control if disabled.
+Does not disable automatic climate control on toggle.

+The automatic function controls the air vents and fan speed in order to achieve the desired temperature in the driver and passenger zones.
+It will open the face and feet vents to achieve this.
+When enabled the A/C compressor is enabled; recirculate and front defrost are disabled;

+#### A/C

+The A/C button enables or disables the A/C compressor.
+Enabling A/C does not force the compressor to run but rather requests of the ECU that it be enabled.
+The ECU may disable the compressor under WOT or when enginer coolant temperature reaches a critical level.

+#### Off

+Turns the unit off.
+All indicators are turned off and the display no longer displays climate status.

+#### Increase/Decrease Fan Speed

+This adjusts the fan speed.
+Doing so disables auto mode.

+#### Front Defrost

+Toggles the windshield defrost mode.
+Enabling front defrost will enable A/C;
+disable auto, recirculate, and dual zone; open the windshield; and close the face and feet vents.

+Disabling front defrost will close the windshield vent and return the face and feet vents to their previous state.

+#### Rear Defrost

+_This section is inferred from the service manual.
+Functionality has not yet been tested._

+The rear defrost turns on/off the rear window and side mirror heating elements.
+This is, in effect, independent of regular HVAC operations and so is controlled via a separate wire to the A/C Auto Amp.
+This is the yellow wire on connector M98; pin 16 on the A/C and AV Switch Assembly.

+The A/C Auto Amp provides 5v on this line.
+When this line is grounded the A/C Auto Amp sends an updated CAN frame to the IPDM to enable the heating elements.

+The A/C and AV Switch Assembly grounds this wire when the rear defrost button is toggled on.
+The line is allowed to float when toggled off.

+#### Mode

+Cycles the airflow modes.

+The modes are cycled in the following order:
+* face
+* face + feet
+* feet
+* feet + windshield

+Cylcing through the windshield vent does not enable defrost mode; it only opens the vent.

+#### Recirculate

+Enables or disables cabin air recirculation.
+Can only be enabled when the face vents are opened.
+If the face vents close then recirculation is disabled.
+This is caused by cycling the mode or enabling front defrost.

+#### Dual

+This is the function of the right rotary knob's button press.

+Toggles dual zone climate control.
+When enabled the passenger temperature is controlled independently of the driver.

+When disabled the passenger temperature is set to synchronize with the driver side.

+Adjusting the passenger zone temperature will also enable dual mode.

+#### Driver Temperature Adjustment

+This is the function of the left rotary encoder.
+The encoder adjusts the temperature by 1 degree on each detent.

+Adjusting the knob clockwise increases the temperature; counter-clockwise decreases it.

+#### Passenger Temperature Adjustment

+This is the function of the right rotary encoder.
+The encoder adjusts the temperature by 1 degree on each detent.

+Adjusting the knob clockwise increases the temperature; counter-clockwise decreases it.

+Adjusting the passenger zone temperature will enable dual zone control.

 ## CAN Protocol

 The A/C Auto Amp maintains the current state of the climate control system.
 It